Ichi the Witch: Witches

 The Oracle Witch and one of the highest-ranking members of the Mantinel Witches Association who is capable of seeing the future in the form of a prophecy.
-She is originally a girl who had been comatose for a decade until she was forced to clear the trial of the Prophecy Majik, causing her to be possessed by the Majik and her consciousness residing in the Magic Circle, with the Prophecy Majik completely taking over her body and her identity.
-She forms a close bond with the Prophecy Majik, encouraging her to try having faith in people so their shared dream of humans and Majiks coexisting peacefully will one day coming true.
+She is originally a girl who had been comatose for a decade until she was forced to clear the trial of Mirsam, the Prophecy Majik, causing her to be possessed by the Majik and her consciousness residing in the Magic Circle, with the Prophecy Majik - Mirsam, completely taking over her body and her identity.
+She forms a close bond with Mirsam, even giving her the nickname Sammy.
+She encourages her to try having faith in people so their shared dream of humans and Majiks coexisting peacefully will one day coming true.